In this article, you will find relevant information and answers to questions related to PEN-300 Course Exam.

 The exam can be passed in one of two ways.
 Either you achieve the objective provided on the control panel, or obtain at least 100 points.

-It is not possible to obtain any bonus points on the OSEP exam from completing the course exercises.
+It is not possible to obtain any bonus points on the OSEP exam from completing the course labs.

 The exam objective will be provided on the control panel when the exam starts.
 Completion of that objective is proven by obtaining the secret.txt flag.